vortexntnu/embedded-learning-period/task3/README.md

 ## 7. Using a Serial Monitor

-1. Connect your USB-to-UART adapter to your PC.
-2. Open a terminal program (e.g., PuTTY, Tera Term, Arduino Serial Monitor).
+1. Open MPLAB Data Visualizer
-3. Select the COM port for your adapter.
+2. Select the COM port for your adapter.
-4. Set the baud rate to match your configuration (e.g., **9600** bps).
+3. Configure the baud rate to **9600**

 ---